DianYu420376/CS262-Homework/README.md

  ```
  python client.py
  ```
- Follow the instruction in the terminal to use the chatroom application.\n
+ Follow the instruction in the terminal to use the chatroom application. \
   3. You can open multiple clients and communicate between them.